Home

 Eyeglasses

-The Lions in Sight Foundation and New Eyes to the Needy are happy to receive donations of eyeglasses that they pass on to those in need.
+You can often find blue and white boxes at your local library into which to deposit eyeglasses for the Lions in Sight Foundation.
+New Eyes to the Needy is also happy to receive donations of eyeglasses that they pass on to those in need.

 Food